Rudolf Rocker: First years in London

 Rocker decided to stay in London.
-He got a job as the librarian of the Communist Workers' Educational Union, where he got to know Louise Michel and Errico Malatesta, two influential anarchists.
+He was employed as the librarian of the Communist Workers' Educational Union, where he met Louise Michel and Errico Malatesta, two influential anarchists.
 Inspired to visit the quarter after reading about "Darkest London" in the works of John Henry Mackay, he was appalled by the poverty he witnessed in the predominantly Jewish East End.
 He joined the Jewish anarchist Arbeter Fraint group he had obtained information about from his French comrades, quickly becoming a regular lecturer at its meetings.
 There, he met his lifelong companion Milly Witkop, a Ukrainian-born Jew who had fled to London in 1894.
 In May 1897, having lost his job and with little chance of re-employment, Rocker was persuaded by a friend to move to New York.
 Witkop agreed to accompany him and they arrived on the 29th.
 They were, however, not admitted into the country, because they were not legally married.
 They refused to formalize their relationship.
 Rocker explained that their "bond is one of free agreement between my wife and myself.
 It is a purely private matter that only concerns ourselves, and it needs no confirmation from the law."
 Witkop added: "Love is always free.
 When love ceases to be free it is prostitution."
 The matter received front-page coverage in the national press.
 The Commissioner-General of Immigration, the former Knights of Labor President Terence V. Powderly, advised the couple to marry to settle the matter, but they refused and were deported back to England on the same ship they had arrived on.

 Unable to find employment upon return, Rocker decided to move to Liverpool.
 A former Whitechapel comrade of his persuaded him to become the editor of a recently founded Yiddish weekly newspaper called Dos Fraye Vort (The Free Word), even though he did not speak the language at the time.
 The newspaper only appeared for eight issues, but it led the Arbeter Fraint group to re-launch its eponymous newspaper and invite Rocker to return to the capital and take over as its editor.